 The overall goal is to decrease pedestrian accidents throughout the county.
 In the past, safety concerns have gone unaddressed due to poor communication between the county and state agencies.
 Concerned residents did not know whom to contact about potentially dangerous areas.
 The neighborhood committees can now directly voice safety issues to the appropriate departments.

 The neighborhood groups regularly meet with the county’s Pedestrian and Traffic Safety Advisory Committee to review a list of pedestrian issues in the communities.

 Serious injuries often result from vehicle-pedestrian accidents.
 A Maryland personal injury lawyer can help you or an injured loved one.
-Contact a Maryland personal injury attorney at Koonz, McKenney, Johnson, DePaolis and Lightfoot.
+Contact a Maryland personal injury attorney at Koonz, McKenney, Johnson & DePaolis.